Updated August 2, 2023

-The goal of swing trading is to identify the trend and capture the trend for gain.
-Unlike day trading, swing trading is done for overnight or hold to several weeks.
-Swing trading uses technical analysis of the stocks for short term price movement prediction.
+Swing trading aims to identify and capture the trend for gain.
+Unlike day trading, swing trading is done overnight or holds for several weeks.
+Swing trading uses technical analysis of the stocks for short-term price movement prediction.
 Some traders also use intrinsic value or fundamentals of the stocks in addition to technical analysis.

-Swing trading carries an extra risk of holding security overnight or more than a day.
+Swing trading carries the extra risk of holding security overnight or for more than a day.

-Swing traders generally look multi-day charts.
-Some of the charts generally used by swing traders are moving average crossovers, head & shoulder patterns, cup & handle patterns, flags, and triangles.
+Swing traders generally look at multi-day charts.
+Some charts generally used by swing traders are moving average crossovers, head & shoulder patterns, cup & handle patterns, flags, and triangles.

-Candlestick chart is one of the commonly used chart patterns by the swing traders.
+A Candlestick chart is a commonly used chart pattern by swing traders.
 It is most widely used in the industry.

 Swing trading can be done with the help of derivatives and futures also.
 But generally, it is referred to as future and option trading.
-Future and options trading is risky and it needs high skill sets than the swing trading in a stock market or foreign exchange market (forex) or commodity market.
+Future and options trading is risky, and it needs more skill sets than swing trading in a stock market, foreign exchange market (forex), or commodity market.